malach1/SwiftUI_Templates/README.md

 # SwiftUI_Templates
 Just a repository to store SwiftUI templates.
-I get inspired by solutions found online, build it for personal learning, and place it hear from sharing.
+I get inspiration from other apps and solutions found online, build it for personal learning, and place it hear as an archive.

 # Animated Side Menubar
 <img src="SwiftUI_Templates/ReadMe/Images/animatedSideMenu.gif" width=100>